 Picture a scenario where garbage bags, plastic bottles, and food scraps continuously accumulate in landfills without proper processing.
 Instead of being recycled or composted, these items simply pile up.
 Biodegradable and compostable bags are engineered to decompose into natural components in degradation facilities, but their effectiveness in breaking down in a landfill setting remains uncertain.

-How Do Landfills Function?
+How do Landfills Function?

 Think of everyday items like grocery store plastic bags, empty glass bottles, or food leftovers that aren’t recycled properly.
 Their final destination?
 Landfills.